BetaNYC/NYC-CIF/Lessons/01-01-Intro-to-CIF.md

 ---

 ## Payday!
+* do not work more than 24 hours every two weeks
 * not more than 288 hours for the whole program
-* not more than 24 hours every two weeks
 * time sheets are due every two weeks on Monday's before noon
+* if this program and our work is interfering with your school work, let us know.
+* if you are having hardships at school, let us know.
+* if you think we can help you in any way shape or form, let us know!

 ---

 ## How will all of this work?

----

-### Program’s Curriculum

-* Primary Curriclum
-* Tickets and Issues

 ---

 ### Bootcamp Break Down